kinopio-club/kinopio-blog/posts/positional-zoom.md

 <img class="narrow" src="https://kinopio-blog.us-east-1.linodeobjects.com/zoom-left-origin.svg">

 `Top-Left` zooming relies on the principles of regular webpage document.
-But having a viewport inside a page with am origin that changes based on where you zoomed from introduces brain twisting challenges…
+But having a viewport inside a page with an origin that changes based on where you zoomed from introduces brain twisting challenges…

 <img class="narrow" src="https://kinopio-blog.us-east-1.linodeobjects.com/zoom-left-origin-zoomed.svg">